tomaszzmuda/Xabe.FFmpeg/README.md

 ## Using ##

-You have to have installed FFmpeg and added it to your PATH variable or specify directory where FFmpeg executables are before run conversion in variable FFBase.FFmpegDir.
+You have to have installed FFmpeg and added it to your PATH variable or specify directory where FFmpeg executables are before run conversion in variable FFbase.FFmpegDir.
+Default the library is trying to find FFmpeg executables names contains "ffprobe", "ffmpeg".
+This function is case insensitive.
+Those names can be changed in FFbase.FFmpegExecutableName and FFbase.FFprobeExecutableName.

 Install the [Xabe.FFmpeg NuGet package](https://www.nuget.org/packages/Xabe.FFmpeg "") via nuget: